Summer Camp

-The XII Workshop in International Economics and Finance, organized by Universidad Torcuato Di Tella, Central Bank of Brazil, LACEA, the World Bank LAC Chief Economist Office and the Brazil Country Office, and IADB, will take place in Rio de Janeiro on April 8-10, 2010.
-The deadline for submitting papers is January 4, 2010.
-Papers must be submitted by email to summer@utdt.edu in PDF format.
-The program will be posted in the workshop's web site, www.utdt.edu/ief-workshop, by February 5, 2010.
+The first event, the Buenos Aires Workshop in International Economics and Finance, will take place on April 2 and 3, 2012.
+The deadline for submitting papers for this event is January 10, 2012.
+Papers must be submitted by email to utdtworkshop@utdt.edu in PDF format.
+The program will be posted in the workshop’s web site, www.utdt.edu/ief-workshop, by February 15, 2012.

 We welcome papers on International Economics, Macroeconomics and Finance that address issues of relevance for the economies of Latin America.
 Some topics of special interest are: